aHcVolle/TrekVolle/README.md

 - If the phone's battery is displayed depends on your phone.
 Its working on android cm-12.1, not tested anywhere else.

 ToDo:
-- Display temperature in °C or °F
-- Display time in 24H / 12H
 - Customize network refresh time
 - Customize date display (dd-mm-yy / yy-mm-dd / mm-dd-yy)